-Some YouTube creators have made video-gamebooks during which viewers are invited to make choices that influence the course of the narration.
+Some YouTube creators have made video-gamebooks during which viewers can make choices that influence the course of the narration.
 This is generally implemented by breaking up the video into short interlinked segments.
-This tool automatically generates visual representations of the networks underlying such games.
+This tool automatically generates a visual representation of networks underlying such games by automatically exploring the video maze starting from a root video.

 How Does it Work?